elakew/equitable_sharing_program/README.md

-# equitable_sharing_program
+# Equitable Sharing Program - Analysis
-Exploratory data analysis in Python of FOIA data regarding the Dep't of Justice's Equitable Sharing Program
+Exploratory data analysis in Python of FOIA data regarding the Dep't of Justice's *Equitable Sharing Program*